terkelg/prompts/readme.md

 <br />

 * **Simple**: prompts has [no big dependencies](http://npm.anvaka.com/#/view/2d/prompts) nor is it broken into a [dozen](http://npm.anvaka.com/#/view/2d/inquirer) tiny modules that only work well together.
-* **User friendly**: prompt uses layout and colors to create beautiful cli interfaces.
+* ** User-friendly**: prompt uses layout and colours to create beautiful client interfaces.
 * **Promised**: uses promises and `async`/`await`.
 No callback hell.
 * **Flexible**: all prompts are independent and can be used on their own.
 * **Testable**: provides a way to submit answers programmatically.